a9600271234/BCI_Final/README.md

 Fig.10 & 11.
 The 2D and 3D plot of data processed by ICUnet from the fifth subject.

 ![image](https://github.com/a9600271234/BCI_Final/blob/main/Image/data/1.png)
+Fig. 12 The result of Raw data
 ![image](https://github.com/a9600271234/BCI_Final/blob/main/Image/data/2.png)
 ![image](https://github.com/a9600271234/BCI_Final/blob/main/Image/data/3.png)
+Fig. 13 & 14 The result of differnet way of artifact removal

 VI.
 References
 ---